-Editor’s note: The following has been adapted from Chapter 15 of our chairman Dr. Stephen D. Mumford’s seminal book, The Life and Death of NSSM 200: How the Destruction of Political Will Doomed a U.S. Population Policy (1996).
-This book is available on Kindle here.
+This excerpt has been adapted from Chapter 15 of our Chairman Dr. Stephen D. Mumford’s seminal book, The Life and Death of NSSM 200: How the Destruction of Political Will Doomed a U.S. Population Policy (1996).
+The book is available at Kindle here and to read for free here.

 The Catholic League was founded in 1973 by Jesuit priest Virgil Blum.
 William Donohue assumed leadership in July 1993.
 Since then, the membership has grown from 27,000 to 200,000.
 According to Donohue, the League has “won the support of all of the U.S. Cardinals and many of the Bishops as well….
 We are here to defend the Church from the scurrilous assaults that have been mounted against it, and we definitely need the support of the hierarchy if we are to get the job done.”
 Thus it can be considered an arm of the Church.
 It supplements or replaces priest-controlled organizations of the past described by Paul Blanshard and George Seldes.
 The League apparently has a single mission: suppression of all mainstream criticism of the Roman Catholic Church.